 - If the mountain is covered in clouds in the morning, swap your itinerary around.
 Start with the Innsbruck old town attractions and end with the Nordkette cable car trip and Alpine Zoo.

-- Likewise, base your itinerary on the weather if you have an afternoon and morning of the next day in Innsbruck.
+- Likewise, base your itinerary on the weather if you are using your Innsbruck City Card on an afternoon and morning of the next day.

 Itinerary for 48-Hour Innsbruck Card